SciTools/iris/docs/src/userguide/loading_iris_cubes.rst

 .. note::

-     The result of :func:`iris.load` is **always** a :class:`list of cubes <iris.cube.CubeList>`.
-     Anything that can be done with a Python :class:`list` can be done with the resultant list of cubes.
-It is worth noting, however, that there is no inherent order to this
+     The result of :func:`iris.load` is **always** a :class:`iris.cube.CubeList` (even if it only contains one :class:`iris.cube.Cube` - see :ref:`strict-loading`).
+Anything that can be done with a Python :class:`list` can be done with an :class:`iris.cube.CubeList`.

-     :class:`list of cubes <iris.cube.CubeList>`.
-     Because of this, indexing may be inconsistent.
-A more consistent way to extract a cube is by using the :class:`iris.Constraint` class as described in :ref:`constrained-loading`.
+     The order of this list should not be relied upon.
+Ways of extracting a specific cube or cubes are covered in :ref:`constrained-loading` and :ref:`strict-loading`.

 .. hint::